 Children in Kindergarten to grade 8 receive three written reports throughout the school year.
+These dates are listed on our annual calendar, which can be found on Transparent Classroom and our Website.

 We are a team!
 If at any time you are concerned about some aspect of your child's progress, you are encouraged to contact the teacher or the administration and plan either a school meeting or a telephone conference.